Pediatric Eye Exams

 Studies over the years have provided a detailed understanding of the stages of vision development in children.
 Research has shown that 1 in 20 preschool-age youngsters and 1 in 4 school-age children have serious vision problems.

 To detect these issues early in a child’s life, a children’s eye exam is essential.
 Getting proper care will help prevent problems from advancing as the child ages.
 At our family eye care center in Lawrenceville, we offer children’s eye care services to examine, diagnose, and treat the eye health needs of children of all ages.

 When Should Your Child See an Optometrist?

-Children should have their first comprehensive eye exam at six months, then again at three years old and before they enter kindergarten.
-Once a child is in school, he or she should have a comprehensive eye exam at least once every two years if no vision correction is needed.
+Children should have their first comprehensive eye exam at six months, then again at three years old, and once more before they enter kindergarten.
+Once a child is in school, they should have a comprehensive eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.

 Children—and especially young children—are not always able to communicate about problems with their sight, making eye health issues challenging to detect.
 Problems that go undiagnosed can be progressive and have the potential to negatively impact a child’s life as they grow up.
 As such, it is important for your child to see an eye doctor regularly for pediatric eye exams.

 Signs your child should see an eye doctor for a pediatric eye exam:

 - Frequent blinking, squinting, or irregular eye movements

 - Covering or closing one eye to see better

 - Frequently touching their eyes